 In this study, only six elementary and secondary school heads were identified through purposive sampling.
 As defined by Calmorin (2010), purposive sampling is based on selecting the individuals as samples according to the purposes of the researcher as his control.
-The study was conducted with the six purposively chosen school heads from in the Schools Division of Guimaras during the school year 2021.
+The study was conducted with the six purposively chosen school heads from in the Schools Division of Guimaras during the school year 2021-2022.
+Schools included were Jordan Central Elementary School, Jordan National High School, San Enrique Elementary School, Ravina Sur Elementary School, Sinapsapan Elementary School, Dr. Catalino Nava National High School and East Valencia National High School.
 Six teachers and parents were conveniently identified and interviewed in the school during the day of the visit of the researcher.
+Convenience sampling is a nonprobability sampling method where participants are selected based on their easy availability (Evans & Rooney, 2011) to the researcher.
+Hence, the participants were selected to include variations in data collected and school characteristics that might be associated with SBM implementation patterns and successes.